 A critical consideration for most organizations approaching Evergreen IT is to understand where tooling will be valuable to assist the workload.
 Common examples are automated application testing, automated email communications, self-service scheduling, automated deployment orchestration and automated readiness checks.
 Our advice is to look extensively at where automation can achieve efficiencies for your Evergreen IT management plan.

 For the tooling section of the business case to work, you must clearly understand how many resources the products can save.
 At Juriba, we have found that, on average, our Evergreen IT Management tool, Dashworks, can increase your resource efficiency by 36%.
 Once you know what the project will cost you today (without tooling), you can calculate how much it would cost you with tooling.
 Map out exactly what this means for your business case.
-Obviously, your team should be a much smaller team than in the initial assessment.
+Obviously, your team should be much smaller than it was in the initial assessment.

 Recommendations